Bar Kupershtein: Early life

-Bar Kupershtein is the eldest of five brothers and one sister and was raised in Holon, Israel.
-Up until his abduction Kupershtein had been financially supporting his mother, Julie, his father, Tal, and his four younger siblings, by working various jobs and volunteering with Yedidim.
-It was announced after his release that Kupershtein had been serving in the Israeli Defense Forces (IDF) at the time of his abduction as a combat soldier in the Nahal Brigade's 932nd Battalion.
+Kupershtein is the eldest of five siblings (3 brothers and 1 sister) and was raised in Holon, Israel.
+Prior to his abduction, he financially supported his mother, Julie, his father, Tal, and his four younger siblings, by working various jobs and volunteering with the Yedidim emergency assistance organization.
+It was announced following his release that Kupershtein had been serving in the Israeli Defense Forces (IDF) at the time of his abduction as a combat soldier in the Nahal Brigade's 932nd Battalion.

-Tal Kuperstein, his father, also a paramedic, was severely injured three years prior to the attacks when he spotted a car accident on the side of the road and stopped to help.
-He later suffered a stroke during an operation leading to his disability and reliance on a wheelchair.
-Tal made an effort to learn how to talk again after his stroke in order to be able to advocate for his son's release from captivity.
+His father, Tal, also a paramedic, was severely injured three years prior to the 7 October attacks after stopping to assist at a roadside car accident.
+During subsequent medical treatment, Tal suffered a stroke, which left him permanently disabled and reliant on a wheelchair.
+Following the stroke, Tal made significant efforts to relearn how to speak in order to advocate publicly for his son's release from captivity.

+Bar's grandfather, Michael, is a Holocaust survivor.
+Born in 1941 in Chișinău in the Soviet Union (now Moldova), he narrowly escaped death at only a few months old when the Nazis invaded the city.
+After seeing Hamas footage of his severely emaciated grandson in April 2025, Michael called it "a second Holocaust."

 Kidnapping

-Bar Kupershtein working at the festival as a security guard and paramedic when Hamas militants launched a massive surprise assault Kuperstein had stayed behind to care for the wounded until the last moment — when he was abducted and taken in to Gaza.
-When the Hamas rockets first landed, Kuperstein told his mother that he was packing up his things and coming back home, but instead, he reportedly stayed to help the injured.
+Kupershtein was working at the festival as a security guard and paramedic when Hamas militants launched a massive surprise assault.
+Kuperstein stayed behind to care for the wounded until he was abducted and taken into Gaza.
+When the Hamas rockets first landed, Kupershtein told his mother that he was packing up his things and coming back home, but instead, he stayed to help the injured.
 "He was the one who evacuated the wounded under fire to save lives at the Nova party.
-He was the one who went back again and again, just to save one more person,” Kupershtein's brother has been quoted as saying in an interview with the Knesset Committee.
+He was the one who went back again and again, just to save one more person," Kupershtein's brother told a Knesset Committee.

 Kupershtein's family was able to geolocate his cell phone at 8 a.m. on October 7.
-Several hours later, they found a video and photographs on Telegram of Kuperstein being tied up on the ground.
+Several hours later, they found a video and photographs on Telegram of Kupershtein being tied up on the ground.
 The video depicted Kupershtein bound at his wrists and ankles, with a cord wrapped around his neck, he was recorded shouting his name at the militants and attempting to plead with them to help the wounded Israeli hostage Elkana Bohbot.